 It also has a positive impact on soil.
 And it improves water and air quality because it sequesters carbon dioxide.
 Sequestering carbon dioxide – CO2 – is the process of capturing and storing it from the atmosphere or industrial facilities and power plants so it does not contribute to global warming.

 Even Henry Ford had built a car out of hemp for structure materials and ran it on hemp fuel.
-That leads to today, where hemp products can transform construction and automotive industries, according to her email.
+That leads to today, where hemp products can transform construction and automotive industries, her email said.

 “By embracing industrial hemp, Illinois is not only fostering a new industry but also contributing to a more sustainable and prosperous future for all its residents,” Burke wrote.